LeftingDev/AlertMined/README.md

 # AlertMined
 AlertMined ask your users if they want mined for you !
 It's free!
+Use AlertMined for your web it's:

+AlertMined allows you to inform your users that you are using a mining script and asks them if he wants to mining for you.
+They adapts and translates this message only to the language of the user.

+Why using AlertMined ?

+• Inform your user
+• Gives you a good reputation
+• You do not force your users a miner
+• The message and translated
+• An API (PHP,JS,Other...)
+• You can reward users who extract
+• Full Responsive
+• Easy to use
+• It's free

 AlertMined is a script JavaScript: